How to Obtain an Illinois Driver’s License

 The State of Illinois issues various licenses with different limitations on operating a motorized vehicle.
 Drivers operating passenger vehicles, riding motorcycles, driving a commercial truck along with new motorists must obtain the correct license or permit based on their needs to remain compliant with Illinois law and traffic codes.
 The following list outlines the most common forms of licenses in this state.

-- Class D licenses — the majority of drivers in the state have this type of license and it permits the operation of any type of passenger vehicle, including vans and pickup trucks.
-These vehicles must be operated for private purposes such as commuting to work or for pleasure.
+- Class D licenses — Most Illinois drivers have a Class D license that permits the operation of any passenger vehicle, including vans and pickup trucks.
+Drivers must operate passenger vehicles only for private purposes such as commuting to work or for pleasure.

-- GDL licenses — these are temporary licenses granted primarily to teenagers who are participating in the Graduated License Program.
-Teenage drivers must drive only under the supervision of a licensed driver while in possession of a permit and must pass their Driver’s Education classes before becoming eligible to apply for a license.
+- GDL licenses — The DMV issues these temporary licenses primarily to teenagers who participate in the Graduated License Program.
+Teenage drivers can operate a passenger vehicle only while under the supervision of a licensed driver while in possession of a permit and must pass their Driver’s Education classes before becoming eligible to apply for a license.

-- Class M licenses — these licenses permit the operation of motorcycles and licensees must pass a state mandated motorcycle class in order to apply and test for this type of license.
+- Class M licenses — These licenses are issued for operating motorcycles after licensees pass a state-mandated before class, fill in an application and pass a test for this type of license.

-If you have just moved to Illinois, you are granted 90 days before you must obtain a license from the state.
-Once you apply for your license, you must give up your previous license from the state where you resided previously.
+Just moved to Illinois?
+Relocators are granted 90 days before they must obtain a license from the state.
+Once you apply for your license, the DMV will take your current license from the state where you resided previously.
 You must also prove that you are who you say you are with the following forms of proof.

 - Your social security card

 - A state ID, driver’s license or passport, which can verify your date of birth

 - Proof of residency such as a utility bill or bank statement

 - Your written signature, which can be verified using a canceled check or passport